ndharasz/onthefly-android/README.md

 ### Known Bugs in Release 1.0
 * Dragging a "Co-Pilot" to "Pilot" seat doesn't rename properly
-* Navigating away from an expanded flight on "Upcoming Flights" and returning will cause the "Edit" button to disappear
+* Switching orientation to Landscape on the Edit Flight screen may cause the app to crash
 * Future versions of app will have a way to contact admin for troubleshooting support and feature suggestions

 # Install Guide

 ## Pre-requisites
-Installation of the On The Fly mobile application is handled via the Apple App Store, the industry standard for iOS mobile applications.
-In order to download and use the app, users must have an iOS device (iPhone, iPad, or iPod Touch) that runs iOS 10.0+.
-The device must also have 28.6 MB of free space to download and install the application.
+Installation of the On The Fly mobile application is handled via the Google Play Store, standard for Android applications.
+In order to download and use the app, users must have an mobile device running Android (Min: Android Jelly Bean (v4.1 SDK 16), Recommended: Android Nougat (v6.0 SDK 25).
+The device must also have 30 MB of free space to download and install the application.

 ## Dependent Libraries
 All dependent libraries are included in the app download itself.
 Users do not need to install any additional software to use this application.

 ## Download Instructions:
-Use [this link](https://itunes.apple.com/us/app/on-the-fly-weight-balance/id1227535783?ls=1&mt=8) from an iOS device to open the app listing directly.
-Once the app has opened in the App Store, just click `Get` to download and install the application on your device.
+Use [this link]() from an Android device to open the app listing directly.
+Once the app has opened in the Play Store, just click 'Install' to download and install the application on your device.

 For step-by-step instructions that don't use the link above, consult the following:
-1. Open the App Store on your iOS device.
+1. Open the Play Store on your Android device.
-2. Select the `Search` section along the bottom toolbar.
+2. Select the `Search` section along the Top.
-3. Type `"On The Fly (Weight & Balance)"` in the search bar to find the application.
+3. Type `On The Fly` in the search bar to find the application.
-4. In the results page, select the application, the app icon looks like this:
+4. In the results page, select the application.
-5. Select the `Get` button to download and install.
-You may be prompted to enter your AppleID credentials.
+5. Select the `Install` button to download and install.

 ## Install and Run Instructions
-The App Store automatically handles all aspects of software installation.
+The APlay Store automatically handles all aspects of software installation.
 In order to run the application, a user must simply click on the app icon from their device and it will run automatically.

 ## Troubleshooting
-1. Make sure your device is running iOS 10.0+.
-To see the version of your operating system, go to Settings -> General -> About -> Version.
+1. Make sure your device is running Android 4.1+.
+To see the version of your operating system, go to Settings -> About Phone.
-2. Make sure your device has at least 28.8 MB of free space to install and run the application.
-To verify the amount of free space on your device, go to Settings -> General -> About -> Available.
+2. Make sure your device has at least 30 MB of free space to install and run the application.
+To verify the amount of free space on your device, go to Settings -> Storage.
 3. If having trouble loggin in, ensure that your device is connected to the internet (through either Wi-Fi or 4G/LTE data networks).
 4. If app freezes during download and installation (device error or connectivity issue), touch the app icon to re-start the process.
-If it stays frozen, hold the app icon until it shows a black and white "x" in the corner, delete, and follow the download instructions again.
+If it stays frozen, uninstall and follow the download instructions again.

 # End-User Liscense Agreement